lvgl/lv_port_stm32u5g9j-dk2/README.md

 ## Benchmark

-Here is a video and measurement results of the benchmark demo running in double-buffered direct mode with NemaGFX+NemaVG, LTDC driver with VSYNC, and no OS enabled.
+Here is a video and measurement results of the benchmark demo running in double-buffered direct mode with NeoChrom, LTDC driver with VSYNC, and no OS enabled.

 <a href="https://www.youtube.com/watch?v=8TXbeBs7hy8">